Why apply for grants?

 Exploring Grants For Your Business

 When a business arrives at the growth stage, it is crucial for them to acquire the right tools to ensure they are ready for the next development stage of their business.
 Growing a business could be a huge challenge especially when it comes to financial and technical capabilities.
-If you are looking to grow your business, you can save a lot of money on consultation and training with the new schemes introduced by the government.
-The cost for companies embarking on the workplace transformation usually includes consultation, setup, migration and deployment.
+Therefore, if you are looking to grow your business, you can save a lot of money on consultation and training with the new schemes introduced by the government.
+In addition, the cost for companies embarking on the workplace transformation usually includes consultation, setup, migration and deployment.
 With the grants, companies can receive up to 70% subsidy to offset the consultation.

 When it comes to diagnosing the problems, developing solutions to implement interventions and recommending other schemes, engaging a cloud consultant can be beneficial for your organisation.
 Not only will you save on consultation cost, you will also be ensured of a solid grant proposal to the authorities.